Sensor fusion: be sure of uncertainty

 Conclusion

 Through this exploration of sensor fusion for autonomous multirotor landing, we unveiled insights that streamline the design of state estimation systems.
-Writing out the system matrices, converting discrete measurements to continuous ones, and performing sensitivity analyses allowed us to obtain many of the design insights that otherwise require actually simulating the full filter.
+Writing out the system matrices, running only the covariance part of the Kalman filter and performing sensitivity analyses allowed us to obtain many of the design insights that otherwise require simulating the full filter as well as the system around it.

 The key takeaway here is that this approach allows to bypass extensive implementation and simulation, letting us zero in on what really matters in the design phase.
 It empowers engineers and researchers to quickly assess the impact of different sensor configurations and noise characteristics on state estimation accuracy, and as such enables informed decisions early in the development process.